pd-l2ork/pd/README.md

 #### 1. Coding Style

 1.0  C coding style.
-The source should pass most "warnings" of C compilers (-Wall on linux, for instance; see the makefile.)
-Some informalities are intentional, for instance the loose use of function prototypes (see below) and uncast conversions from longer to shorter numerical formats.
+The source should pass most "warnings" to C compilers (-Wall on Linux, for instance; see the makefile.)
+Some informalities are intentional, for instance, the loose use of function prototypes (see below) and uncast conversions from longer to shorter numerical formats.
 The code doesn't respect "const" yet.

 1.1.
-Prefixes in structure elements.
+Prefixes in structural elements.
 The names of structure elements always have a K&R-style prefix, as in ((t_atom)x)->a_type, where the "a_" prefix indicates "atom."
 This is intended to enhance readability (although the convention arose from a limitation of early C compilers.)
 Common prefixes are